Proton VPN のホームページ

 1. Make guest access easy

-Setting up a guest network allows you to set an easy-to-remember password for your guests and customers, while securing your “real” home or business network with a secure password.
+Setting up a WiFi guest network allows you to set an easy-to-remember password for your guests and customers, while securing your “real” home or business network with a secure password.

-For the ultimate convenience, you could even offer a guest network with no password at all.
-This means neighbors and passers-by would be able to access your network without restrictions, but it might make sense under certain circumstances.
+For the ultimate convenience, you can even offer a guest network with no password at all.
+This means neighbors and passers-by could access your network without restrictions, but it might make sense under certain circumstances.
 For example, if you run a hotel in the countryside with few neighbors.

 2. Protect shared resources on your network

-If you share folders, NAS drives, or printers across your home or office network, these will be accessible to anyone connected to your network.
-Creating a guest network allows you to safely provide guests and customers with internet access while reserving access to confidential resources to your own family or employees.
+If you share folders, NAS drives, or printers across your home or office network, these are accessible to anyone connected to your network.
+Creating a guest network allows you to safely provide guests and customers with internet access while preventing them from accessing confidential resources.

 Although you’re very unlikely to be hacked or be infected by malware simply from someone connecting to your WiFi, malware can easily spread (unintentionally or otherwise) through infected files that are shared across a network.